The Mode of Computing: The Mode of Computing

+There are modes that use symbolic manipulation but differ from algorithmic computing in principled aspects.
+For instance, Relational-Indeterminate Computing is stochastic and includes the computational entropy.
 There are also modes of computing that do not use symbolic manipulation and perform computations by other means such as analogical and quantum computing, and even sensors and transducers of diverse sorts.
 These modes do not rely on algorithms: electrical analogical computers transform inputs into outputs almost instantly and there is no sense in which these machines compute following a well-defined discrete procedure.
 Quantum computers can also be thought of as analogical and the use of the term ``quantum algorithm" is informal for the same reason.
+Also, ANNs could be implemented with specialized hardware, using neuromorphic processors or other forms of unconventional computing, that do not use symbolic manipulation \citep{Ziegler2020}.

-The level of the mode of computing can be partitioned in two or more sub-levels; for instance, a program written in a declarative language, such as Fortran, Pascal or C, stands in a sub-level immediately above the same program but compiled in assembler, which in turns stands above of corresponding binary program; these levels constitute different levels of abstraction for human consumption but convey a trade-off from top to bottom between expressivity and efficient computation.
-Another example are declarative programs in Prolog or Lisp whose interpreters are written in C, which in turn are expressed in assembler and binary code.
-Each of this constitutes a sub-level of the symbolic mode.
-One more is ANNs which can be thought of as virtual machines above the TM that performs the actual computations.
+The level of the mode of computing can be partitioned in two or more sub-levels; for instance, a program written in a procedural language, such as Fortran, Pascal or C, stands in a sub-level immediately above the same program but compiled in assembler, which in turns stands above of corresponding binary program.
+Other examples are declarative programming languages such as Prolog or Lisp whose interpreters are written in C, which in turn are expressed in assembler and binary code.
+These levels constitute different levels of abstraction for human interpretation but convey a trade-off from top to bottom between expressiveness and efficient computation.
+The AI distinction between symbolic and sub-symbolic can be construed as sub-levels of the symbolic or algorithmic mode.

-For analogical modes --such as quantum computing-- there may be a symbolic interface through which inputs and outputs to the natural phenomenon that performs the computing process --the actual quantum engine-- are presented to the knowledge level; similarly, standard analogical computers may have a Table Computing interface through which the inputs and outputs are presented to the human interpreter.
+For analogical modes --such as quantum computing-- there may be a symbolic interface through which inputs and outputs to the natural phenomenon that performs the computing process --the actual quantum engine-- are presented to the knowledge level; similarly, standard analogical computers may have a symbolic interface through which the inputs and outputs are presented to the human interpreter.

-Different modes of computing can be integrated in complex systems to profit from their particular strengths.
-For instance, training current deep-learning ANNs machines can be thought of as learning a particular table for a very large domain beforehand and using Table Computing for actual applications, establishing a trade-off between strong algorithmic effort for learning and efficient computation for actual use.
-In the current state of the technology Table Computing is simulated in Turing Machines, but it can also be implemented directly as a specialized processor or a hardware device for expressing and evaluating very large tables in a fully parallel fashion.